Akii Bua Stadium: Location

-The stadium is located in the city of Lira, in Lango sub-region, in the Northern Region of Uganda.
+The stadium is located in the city of Lira, Uganda, in Lango sub-region, in the Northern Region of Uganda.
 The proposed stadium will sit on a piece of real estate in the city centre referred to as the John Akii Bua Playground, measuring approximately 18.455 ha.
 The geographical coordinates of the stadium are: 2°15'02.0"N, 32°54'02.0"E (Latitude:2.250556; Longitude:32.900556).

 Overview

 The stadium is named after John Akii-Bua (3 December 1949 – 20 June 1997), a native son who was the winner of the gold medal at the 1972 Summer Olympics in the 400 metres hurdles with a then world record time of 47.82 seconds.
 The primary purpose of this stadium is to be part of the three host stadia that Uganda will use to host the 2027 Africa Cup of Nations in a tri-state-host tournament to be held in the East African countries of Kenya, Tanzania and Uganda.
 The stadium is mainly intended for soccer matches, although other sports such as athletics are also expected to be practiced here.

 In September 2023, the Confederation of African Football (CAF), announced the East Africa Pamoja bid by Kenya, Uganda and Tanzania as the winning bid to host the 2027 AFCON tournament.
 The bid beat out other bids by other countries including Algeria, Egypt, Botswana, Senegal and Nigeria.

-At the bidding stage FUFA nominated Namboole Stadium, in metropolitan Kampala, Bihanga Stadium in Fort Portal, Akii Bua Stadium in Lira City and the proposed Hoima Sports Stadium in Hoima City.
+At the bidding stage FUFA nominated Namboole Stadium, in metropolitan Kampala, Bihanga Stadium in Fort Portal, Akii Bua Stadium in Lira City and the then proposed Hoima Sports Stadium in Hoima City.
 Training grounds proposed include Kampala International School Uganda (KISU), Nakivubo Stadium, Muteesa II Stadium, in Wankulukuku, Denver Godwin Stadium and St. Mary's Stadium Kitende.